Ukasz09/Machine-learning/README.md

 - ✔️ Linear regression
 - ✔️ Data model matching using mean square error (in matrixes notation)
+- ✔️ SIR Model for Spread of Disease (minimalized to two and one equation)

 ## How to see results ?
 Go to folder with topic you want to see and click on file `Report.ipynb` (jupyter notebook) <br/>